antonia-white/game-base/TESTING.md

         flash("Please login")
         return redirect(url_for("login"))
   ```
 - There is defensive programming in place so that a user can only edit and delete games that belong to them.
-This was acheived by setting the session user to equal the individual's id from the user table in the gamebase database.
+This was achieved by setting the session user to equal the individual's id from the user table in the gamebase database.
 If the session user matches the id of the person who created the game, then edit and delete actions are allowed.
 If the session user does not match the id, the user will be alerted and redirected to login.
 For example, as seen in the edit game route:
   ```
   if session["user"] != Game.query.get_or_404(game_id).user_id:
         flash(